michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/project.md

 * [Freitag et al. 2022](https://aclanthology.org/2022.wmt-1.2.pdf).
 Neural evaluation metrics for machine translation.

 ### 4. New survey or position paper
 Surveys are especially needed for new, emerging research areas.
 All projects will require a literature review, but a survey paper would be both broader and go much more in depth.
 It would summarize key approaches and key challenges and present lines for future work.
 Some sort of implementation is necessary for this type of contribution as well, such as applying multiple established methods to a new dataset or in a new context to show challenges that need to be addressed.
+Position papers argue for a certain viewpoint or shortcoming of existing approaches, e.g. arguing for the utility of techniques from a discipline outside NLP in NLP tasks.

 #### Example project ideas
 * Survey how NLP is used and applied in other fields.
 What has ben our most useful contributions to scholars in the social sciences, physical sciences, or humanities?
 This survey would assemble papers across disciplines for mentions of NLP and summarize what is most useful, what is lacking, and what approaches from NLP could be helpful to others.